-Software developers are in high demand right now with a projected 22.8-percent employment growth for software developers between 2012 and 2022.
+Software developers are in high demand right now with a projected 22.8-percent employment growth for software developers through 2022.
 Software developers can expect to find employment in a range of industries, including computer systems design, electronic product manufacturing, finance, web-based systems, and network security.

-The profession’s superb job prospects, low unemployment rate, and excellent median salary landed it a top spot in the 2015 Best Jobs rankings.
+The profession’s superb job prospects, low unemployment rate, and excellent median salary landed it the top spot in the US News & World Report's Best Jobs rankings.

 - Provides a foundation in tool, techniques, and principles that underlie modern software development;

 - Understand object-oriented programming and the core principles that make object technology the most used approach to building complex software systems;

 - Learn to write code to solve a variety of problems;

 - Create effective unit tests for all codes;

 - Learn all aspects of the software lifecycle: requirements, design, testing, and maintenance;

 - Explore traditional models like the waterfall and special attention on agile development models and techniques: refactoring and continuous integration;